 I have heard so much about MailerLite recently that I thought I would give it a chance.
 My initial impressions is that it is really similar to MailChimp.
-There are several review comparing the two but they seem to be a little older and don’t take into account the limitations MailerLite has created with it’s free forever accounts and the additions MailChimp has made with automation on it’s Free Forever account.
+There are several reviews comparing the two but they seem to be a little older and don’t take into account the limitations MailerLite has created with it’s free forever accounts and the additions MailChimp has made with automation on it’s Free Forever account.
 This is meant to be by no means a full review but just some of my initial thoughts when comparing the two.

-In full disclosure, I have been using MailChimp, not as a power user, for the past 3 years.
+In full disclosure, I have been using MailChimp, although not as a power user, for the past 3 years.
 I have managed and helped manage several free accounts but most things have been done manual with no automation.
 I do love the option in MailChimp to add users to your account so that you can have a business like DC Sites or Techie Mamma help manage your email marketing.
 Anything that I do not need to collect passwords from my clients is a great addition in my book.
 Also kudos for their two-form authentication options.
 For my own site, I did do some automation with a welcome message and an automated opt-in.
 I also have a RSS feed type email that I have set up.
 MailChimp has been working great, considering I do not have that many subscribers, but I have seen many refer and recommend MailerLite that it really got me curious.

 My initial impressions of MailerLite include that it seems more modern and clean with the interface that it has.
 I like the pricing once you get over 1,000 contacts and 12,000 emails a month (which I think is pretty generous considering that is 12 emails in a month.
 I try to think of myself when I plan my emails and I don’t want to receive more than 12 emails in a month from a specific organization.
 I did notice when trying to create a campaign that the templates were only available for upgraded users and not on the free account.